danitso/comilajs/README.md

 ## License

-This project is lincesed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.
+This library is licensed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.